Bernard-Dugas/r.diag/README.md

- An extensive toolkit available to users wanting to manipulate 2D and 3D meteorological data, as produced either by the Environment Canada (EC) GEM forecast model or the EC CCCma General Circulation Model (GCM).
+ An extensive toolkit available to users wanting to manipulate 2D and 3D meteorological data, as produced either by the Environment and Climate Change Canada (ECCC) GEM forecast model or the ECCC CCCma General Circulation Model (GCM).
 The CMC/RPN GEM file formats and two flavors of the GCM's binary sequential format are supported.
  This toolkit was originally derived from an early 1990's unix port of the then CRAY version of the CCCma diagnostic toolkit.
 Additional code produced at UQAM for diagnostics of regional climate data in the late 1990's is also included in the toolbox.

  The GEM toolkit is built in the R.DIAG executable binary.
 The